Experimentation / CRO

 These goals should support your BHAG and measure your progress towards it.

-Common Business Metrics for SaaS:
+Business Type Common Business Metrics (KPIs)

 3) Tactical metrics (i.e. micro-conversions)